braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization/custom_styling.md

 Braze allows setting a custom font using the [font family guide][40].
 To use it, override a style for cards and use the `fontFamily` attribute to instruct Braze to use your custom font family.

-For example, to update the font on all titles for captioned image cards, override the `Appboy.ContentCards.CaptionedImage.Title` style and reference your custom font family.
+For example, to update the font on all titles for captioned image cards, override the `Braze.ContentCards.CaptionedImage.Title` style and reference your custom font family.
 The attribute value should point to a font family in your `res/font` directory.

 Here is a truncated example with a custom font family, `my_custom_font_family`, referenced on the last line: